Developing a Telegram Bot in Python

 }

-*This piece of code has been formatted to make it easier to read.
+*This piece of code has been formatted for better readability.

-All information about the message is collected here.
-There is a type, id and the text of the message itself, etc., there is also some data about the sender, for example his name, id, the language he uses.
-And this is not a dictionary as it might seem, but an instance of the Message class.
-You can verify this by inferring its type.
+Here, all the information about the message is collected.
+There is the type, ID, and the text of the message, etc. There is also some data about the sender, such as their name, ID, and the language they are using.
+And this is not a dictionary, as it might seem, but an instance of the Message class.
+You can verify this by printing its type.

 python